by Aaron E. Looney

 Topics: Good Police Work, Homicide, Sixth District

-NOPD is investigating a fatal shooting that took place in the 1800 block of Magnolia Street.
+The NOPD is investigating a homicide that occurred in the Sixth District.

 ...in your inbox.